-If I Were Jack is a Relationships, Sexual Health and Parenthood (RSHP) Education programme which focuses on young men and unintended pregnancy.
+If I Were Jack is a Sex and Relationships Education (SRE) resource which focuses on young men and unintended pregnancy.
 The resource is based around an interactive video drama (IVD) which tells the story of Jack, a teenager who has just found out that his girlfriend Emma is unexpectedly pregnant.
 The user is encouraged to put themselves in Jack's shoes and consider how they would feel if they were in his situation.

 The resource addresses the much-neglected role and perspectives of teenage men in relation to teenage pregnancy.
 However, it is designed to encourage reflection and discussion among teenage women, as well as teenage men, and to go beyond the gender stereotypes surrounding teenage pregnancy.
 It includes a computerbased IVD, educational materials to assist teachers in facilitating classroom discussions around the issues raised in the IVD and web-based educational materials for parents.
 Ideally, the IVD is viewed by students on individual computers but it can also be presented by teachers on an overhead screen.
 If I Were Jack can be used by both male and female students in same-sex and mixed-sex classrooms.
-It can be delivered by post-primary school teachers and external RSHP facilitators.
+It can be delivered by post-primary school teachers or external SRE facilitators.